whyhuanyu/whyhuanyu.github.io/_pages/about.md

 I am a Ph.D candidate at The Hong Kong Polytechnic University.
 I obtained my Bachelor degree from Zhejiang University in 2021.
 Currently I am a visiting scholar in Purdue University.

-My research interest includes digital rock mechanics.
+My research interest includes non-destructive characterization of terrestrial and non-terrestrial geomaterials.

 # 🔥 News